FedLLM-Align: Feature Extraction From Heterogeneous Clients: Proposed Methodology: FedLLM-Align

-We consider a set of $N$ federated clients $U_1, U_2, \ldots, U_N$ with private datasets $D_1, D_2, \ldots, D_N$.
-Each dataset $D_i$ contains tabular records defined over a schema $S_i = \{f_1^i, f_2^i, \ldots, f_{m_i}^i\}$, where feature names and representations may differ across clients despite conveying equivalent semantics.
-The problem setting imposes several constraints.
-First, privacy must be strictly maintained, meaning that no raw data or intermediate representations can leave the local client devices.
-Second, schema heterogeneity is expected, since the overlap between schemas $S_i$ and $S_j$ may be small or even empty for $i \neq j$.
-Third, the solution must remain compatible with standard federated aggregation protocols such as FedAvg, enabling deployment in real-world distributed systems.
-The overall objective is to learn a global model that achieves robust predictive performance across all clients while respecting these constraints.
+We consider a set of $N$ clients, denoted $U_1, U_2, \ldots, U_N$, with private datasets, denoted $D_1, D_2, \ldots, D_N$.
+The local dataset at client $U_i$, $D_i$, hosts structured data in the form of tabular records defined over a schema of features, $S_i = \{f_1^i, f_2^i, \ldots, f_{m_i}^i\}$, where feature names and representations may differ across clients.
+The problem setting imposes a number of constraints.
+First, schema heterogeneity is assumed inherent in practical settings, since the overlap between two schemas, e.g., $S_i$ and $S_j$, may be small or even empty for any $i \neq j$.
+Second, the proposed solution must remain compatible with standard federated aggregation schemes, such as FedAvg, so that it can be seamlessly integrated into existing federated learning pipelines.